The History and Evolution of Bulletproof Glass

 According to the recent Technavio’s analyst report, the global bulletproof glass market is expected to grow by 9.5% during 2016-2020 and expand to nearly $4 billion USD.
 With the constantly growing and evolving market, INKAS® is committed to offering its clients an unprecedented level of security.
 It wouldn’t be possible without the predecessors of the industry.

-Bulletproof glass was discovered by mere accident in the middle of 17th century.
-Prince Rupert’s Drops emerged in England by placing molten glass into cold water that made the glass almost indestructible.
+The bulletproof glass was discovered by mere accident in the middle of the 17th century.
+Prince Rupert’s Drops emerged in England by placing the molten glass into cold water that made the glass almost indestructible.
 In 1903, Edouard Benedictus, a French chemist accidentally dropped a flask on the ground.
-Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke, but did not shatter.
+Since the flask held liquid nitrate solution, which coated the glass with a plastic layer, the flask broke but did not shatter.
 That year is marked as the starting point for the R&D (Research & Development) of bulletproof glass.

 From Defense to Museums

 The quick evolution of bulletproof glass leads to its popularity in commercial and defensive use.
 The development of thicker and more durable versions of bulletproof glass that were installed in gas masks, trucks and transportation vehicles to protect soldiers on the battlefield.
 Due to its high cost, personal vehicles with ballistic glass were only affordable to criminals and the upper class.
 One of the most famous uses of bulletproof glass began in 1981 when the vehicle of Pope John Paul II was outfitted with this protective material; the move was prompted by an assassination attempt that occurred in May of that year.